 In his first season with Barcelona, the 21-year-old has four goals and eight assists in 15 appearances, while the Argentina international has managed 12 goals and four assists in 14 matches.

-Pele believes his compatriot has the potential to become one of the finest attackers in the modern game, but feels he must be given time to develop in Europe before he can vie for the honor of being named the world's best.
+Pele believes his compatriot has the potential to become one of the finest attackers in the modern game but feels he must be given time to develop in Europe before he can vie for the honour of being named the world's best.

 "There are several good players, but the choice [for the Ballon d’Or] should be between Messi and Cristiano Ronaldo," he told reporters.

 "I think Neymar can be the best player in the world, but there are players who are four or five years ahead, like Messi.